xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 ### MASL projects

 There are some situations when the editor must distinguish between a MASL domain and MASL project.
 Because domains are where the majority of the work will take place, no special annotation is needed.
-For MASL projects however, the package that contains a project component must contain the string "masl_project".
+For MASL projects however, the description field of the package that contains a project component must contain the string "masl_project".

 ## xtUML Model Packaging for System-wide MASL Visibility